franciscrot/dhcc-toolkit/content/toolkit/project-planning.md

 # Project planning

+This section features recommendations on designing sustainable research projects that are aligned with climate goals.
 Our research cultures won't change by themselves.
 We have to make it happen.
-Planning our research responsibly now, rather than waiting for funders to require environmental statements, means that we are modelling the change we want to see in the world.
+Responsibly planning our research now, rather than waiting for funders to require environmental statements, means that we are modelling the change we want to see in the world.

-## Funding Landscape
+## Funding landscape

+{{< hint warning >}}
-Currently this section and the next (Data Management Plans) focuses on the UK context.
-We would like to broaden this. **We invite funders and researchers across Europe and globally to contribute their perspectives**, to widen the scope of this section (we hope this will be one focus of our first toolkit workshop, at DH Benelux in June 2022).
+This section is focused on the UK context. **We invite funders and researchers across Europe and globally to contribute their perspectives**, to widen the scope of this section.
+{{< /hint >}}

-Within the UK context, in mid 2022, our view is that:
+Within the UK context, in late 2022, our view is that:

 - The funding landscape is likely to change, and researchers should collaborate proactively with funding bodies to co-produce the next generation of funding allocation mechanisms.
 - In the meanwhile, there is plenty of scope within existing funding application frameworks to propose sustainable research.
 For example, the Data Management Plan section of UKRI applications can be used to reflect on digital carbon and wider sustainability and justice issues.